programmer90000/terminal-help/temp-file-for-question-to-ask-ai.md

 - Must display all flags and individual examples for each flag
 - There should be no minimum terminal screen size.
 The app should adapt to fill the terminal size.
 If the terminal is TOO small, the information should overflow.
 - Search should search across command names,  descriptions, flags and examples.
 It should use fuzzy search and should be case insensitive.
 There should be a search bar at the top of the screen
+- Search should update the results as the user types
+- The window displaying all commands should be focused on start
 - There should be no pagination.
 Only 1 list
 - Colour should be added using ANSI Escape Sequences
 - If JSON missing/corrupted: show error and exit gracefully
 - If the terminal too small: allow overflow with scrollbars
+- The application should not cache any data and should reparse on every change

 ## To do this, I want to:
 - Start with the JSON file structure and example data